adel-elmala/CV-and-others/Projects/VMTranslator-FullVersion/README.md

 ```

 1. Will Generate FOLDERNAME/FOLDERNAME.asm if First command used
-2. Will Generate FOLDERNAME/FileName.asm if second command used
+2. Will Generate FileName.asm if second command used

 ### Also Supplied some VM files for testing